 Medicare is the system provided by the Australian Government which gives citizens and most permanent Australian residents free or lower cost medical services.

 Generally speaking international students are not covered under Medicare and will instead need to take out Overseas Student Health Cover, otherwise known as OSHC.

-However, there is one exception to this rule – if you’re from Sweden, Belgium or Norway you may be eligible for Medicare cover, due to agreements the Australian Government has with those countries.
-To check this you can visit the Department of Immigration & Border Protection.
+However, there is one exception to this rule – if you’re from Sweden, Belgium, or Norway then you may be eligible for Medicare cover due to agreements the Australian Government has with those countries.
+To check this, you can visit the Australian Government services website.

-The name says it all.
-When you apply for a visa as an international student, in most cases you’ll be required to take out OSHC, which is an insurance designed to help you cover the cost of medical bills in the case you become unwell or injured during your stay.
+The name on the (metaphorical) tin says it all.
+When you apply for a visa as an international student, you’ll be required to take out OSHC, which is an insurance designed to help you cover the cost of medical bills in the case you become unwell or injured during your stay.

 What should I do if I become unwell in Australia?